SpenceKonde/DxCore/README.md

 There are three options, controlled by the Tools -> attachInterrupt Mode submenu: the new, enabled on all pins always (like the old one), manual (ports must be enabled before attaching to them), and old version (if the new implementation turns out to break something).
 Manual mode is required for the main benefit.
 In manual mode, you must call attachPortAEnable() (replace A with the letter of the port) before attaching the interrupt.
 The main point of this is that (in addition to saving an amount of flash that doesn't much matter on the Dx-series) attachInterrupt() on one pin (called by a library, say) will not glom onto every single port's pin interrupt vectors so you can't manually define any.
 The interrupts are still just as slow (it's inherrent to calling a function by pointer from an ISR - and low-numbered pins are faster to start executing than high numbered ones.
 The method to enable may change - I had hoped that I could detect which pins were used, but I couldn't get the function chose which ports to enable to not count as "referencing" those ports, and hence pull inthe ISR.
 I am not happy with it, but "can't use any pin interrupts except through attachInterrupt() if using a library that uses attachInterrupt()" is significantly worse.

 ### On-chip Opamps
-The DB-series parts have 2 or 3 on-chip opamps, with programmable resistor ladder, configurable for a variety of applications.
+The DB-series parts have 2 (28 or 32 pin) or 3 (48/64 pin) on-chip opamps, with programmable resistor ladder, configurable for a variety of applications.
 They can be used as a voltage follower (you can follow the DAC and then use the output to drive VDDIO2, though the current is still only tens of mA, that's usually enough - driving heavy loads at the lower voltage is an unusual use case (I imagine powering low voltage sensors is not particularly rare - but those sort of modern sensors are also usually very low current).

 We provide a basic wrapper in the form of the [Opamp Library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Opamp) by MCUDude.

 ### Configurable Custom Logic
 The CCL is exposed through the [Logic library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Logic) by MCUDude.
+Number of logic blocks depends on series and pincount:
+* 64/48 pin DA/DB have 6
+* Everything else has 4

 ### Event System
 The event system is exposed through the [Event library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Event) by MCUDude.
+Number of channels depends on series and pincount:
+* 8 channels on 28/32-pin DA/DB
+* 10 on larger DA/DB
+* 6 on everything else.

-### Comparators
+### Analog Comparators
 The analog comparators are exposed through the [Comparator library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Comparator) by MCUDude.
+Availability varies by pincount:
+* 2 on 28 and 32 pin DA/DB
+* 3 on 48/64 pin DA/DB
+* 1 on all DD.
+* 2 on all EA-series regardless of pincount.

+### Zero-Crossing Detector
+The ZCD(s) are exposed through the [ZCD library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/ZCD) by MCUDude.
+Availability depends on pincount:
+* 2 on 28 and 32 pin DA/DB
+* 3 on 48/64 pin DA/DB
+* 1 on all DD
+* The EA-series does not have any

+### Timers
+These parts for the most part are swimming in timers:
+* TCA
+  * 2 on 48/64 pin DA/DB and all EA-series
+  * 1 elsewhere
+* TCB
+  * 5 on 64-pin parts
+  * 4 on 48-pin parts and all EA-series
+  * 3 on all 28/32-pin Dx-series
+  * 2 on smaller parts
+* TCD
+  * 1 on all DA, DB, and DD parts
+  * None on DU (presumably it's what they're using to generate the 48 MHz reference clock needed for standards compliant USB 2.0)
+  * None on the EA-series

 ## Major core features